 Log in as the user and enter the commands below.
-Remember to replace /u1/rtb with the actual directory in which you installed Roundtable and /home/dlc with the actual directory in which PROGRESS is installed.
+Remember to replace /u1/rtb with the actual directory in which you installed Roundtable.

 '''

 $ cd

-$ cp /u1/rt/rtb
+$ cp /ul/rtb/rtb

 $ chmod +x rtb

 $ mkdir rtbwork

 $ cd rtbwork

 $ vi RTBSETUP

 '''

-Edit this parameter in the RTBSETUP file:
+Enter this parameter in the RTBSETUP file:

-RTBPATH "/u1rtb,/u1/rtb/rtb/p,."
+RTBPATH "/u1/rtb,/u1/rtb/rtb,/u1/rtb/rtb/p,."

 The RTBSETUP file allows the user to specify many additional parameters.
-See the "UNIX Installation" section for more information on the options that can be set in this file.
+See Section 3.4, "RTBSETUP File Options" [3-2] in this chapter for more information on the options that can be set in this file.
 Note that each user needs their own working directory.

+• If you are a System V user, you might want to modify the rtb script to use newgrp(1) to switch the user to the appropriate group prior to running

+Roundtable.

-- If you are a System V user, you might want to modify the rtb script to use newgrp(1) to switch the user to the appropriate group prior to running Roundtable. - The rtb script contains a umask 002 command.
-If this is inappropriate for your installation, please change it. - The rtb script runs the mpro script provided by PROGRESS.
+- The rtb script contains a umask 002 command.
+If this is inappropriate for your installation, please change it. - The rtb script runs the mpro script provided by OpenEdge.
 If you have not set up the mpro command for your environment, you should do so prior to running the rtb script.
 You can replace the mpro command in the rtb script with a direct reference to the progres command if required.
-Make sure that the environmental variables required by PROGRESS are set properly if you do this.
+Make sure that the environmental variables required by OpenEdge are set properly if you do this.